top of page

 • The policy must remain active for the full duration of the visa (up to three years).

-• The insurance provider can be Colombian or international, but the policy must be valid within Colombia.
+• The insurance provider must be international, but the policy must be valid within Colombia.

 Criminal Record Requirements:

-• If the document is issued in a language other than Spanish, it must be translated by an official translator.
+• Once apostilled, if in a language other than spanish, your background check and apostille will need to be translated by an official translator.

 Step-by-Step Application Process